 Please be sure to review the following rules documents:

 How can I construct my team?

-For the 2014 season, the official Pokémon video game format requires the following (make sure to read the Rules and Formats document for more specific details):
+For the 2015 season, the official Pokémon video game format requires the following (be sure to read the Rules and Formats document for more specific details):

 Timed Double Battles